 We are unable to provide complete box office service for our rental clients.
 However, if you require assistance our ticket office can print tickets for you to sell yourself.
 Fees for this service can be discussed with your rental.

 With the exception of film screenings, all food and drink, including alcoholic beverages, are now permitted inside the auditorium.
 There are strict guidelines surrounding food served on campus.
 Alcohol is not permitted to be sold by anyone other than The BlueShore at CapU staff.

 Chartwells is Capilano University's food services provider and therefore have first right of refusal for catering all events on campus.
 Please submit your request via email including the date, number of people and the types of food you are planning to provide.

 It is advisable to mention if you are a not-for-profit or community group and that your event is taking place at the BlueShore Financial Centre for the Performing Arts.
 Chartwells will decide on a case-by-case basis whether they wish to cater the event or not.
 If they choose not to, you may bring in your own food at the discretion and approval of the BlueShore General Manager.
-This request must be made at least 4 weeks notice.
+This request must be made with at least 4 weeks notice.

 Concession service is subject to staffing availability and not guaranteed.
 We will do our best to provide service for your event.
 No concession services will be provided for events that do not have an intermission.
 Alcohol is not permitted to be sold or served by anyone other than The BlueShore at CapU staff.